 Top 10 attractions when in Newcastle

 Newcastle is an eclectic city where industrial grit has morphed with contemporary culture to produce a thoroughly modern place to both live and visit.
 Whether you live in the heart of the action, you’re heading into the city from a seaside town such as South Shields or Tynemouth, or you’re visiting for the first time, there are so many great things to do in and around the city.
-These are our top 10 attractions in Newcastle, which can form the basis of a trip to the city or your regular excursions from home.
+These are our top 10 tourist attractions in Newcastle, which can form the basis of a trip to the city or your regular excursions from home.

 1. Victoria Tunnel

-One of the most highly-rated Newcastle attractions is Victoria Tunnel tours, which plunge you some 26 metres beneath the city.
+One of the most highly-rated Newcastle tourist attractions is Victoria Tunnel tours, which plunge you some 26 metres beneath the city.
 The subterranean tunnel was built between 1839 and 1842 for transporting coal and stretches for 2.4 miles.
 It was used as an air-raid shelter during the Second World War.

 2. Discovery Museum